What we do

 Tom Mboya School for Children with Cerebral Palsy, Mombasa, Kenya

-The Tom Mboya School for Children with Cerebral Palsy was hopelessly inadequate, old and in need of extensive repairs.
-It consisted of one large room with a divider to transform the hall into two classrooms for 50 children, some of them with severe disabilities.
+The Tom Mboya School for Children with Cerebral Palsy was previously inadequate, old, and needed extensive repairs.
+The school originally had one large room divided into two classrooms for 50 children, including some with severe disabilities.

-The school is heavily reliant on funds it receives from Salama for its day-to-day operational costs.
+• The school relies heavily on funds from Salama for its day-to-day operational costs.

 Tom Mboya School for Children with Cerebral Palsy, Mombasa, Kenya